FAIR-INNOVATION/FAIR-documentation/source/FRCap/frcap_example.rst

 FAIRINO Palletizer
 -----------------------------

-It can be used after uploading the "Palletizer.frcap" under the build folder in the project to the WebApp and registering it.
+It can be used after uploading the "Palletizer.plugin" under the build folder in the project to the WebApp and registering it.

 .. image:: frcap_pictures/011.png
    :width: 6in